Orleans Parish School Board

-The Orleans Parish School Board (OPSB) governs the public school system that serves New Orleans, Louisiana.
-It includes the entirety of Orleans Parish, coterminous with New Orleans.
+The Orleans Parish School Board (OPSB), branded as NOLA Public Schools, governs the public school system that serves New Orleans, Louisiana.
+It includes the entirety of Orleans Parish, coterminous with the city of New Orleans.

-The OPSB directly administers 6 schools and has granted charters to another 18.
-Though the Orleans Parish School Board has retained ownership of all the assets of the New Orleans Public Schools system, including all school buildings, approximately 93% of students attending publicly-funded schools post-Katrina in Orleans Parish attended charter schools.
+In the 2024-25 school year, OPSB currently governs 67 of the 74 public schools located in Orleans Parish including 1 direct-run school (The Leah Chase School) and 65 Charter Schools operated by 31 non-profit Charter Management Organizations.
+Though the Orleans Parish School Board has retained ownership of all the assets of the New Orleans Public Schools system, including all school buildings, over 90% of students attending publicly-funded schools post-Katrina in Orleans Parish attended charter schools.

-Schools previously operating under the Recovery School District umbrella within Orleans Parish after Katrina were, as of the fall of 2014, publicly funded and privately operated charter schools.
-The RSD returned all its schools to the OPSB in 2018.
+Public charter schools in New Orleans previously operating under the state-run Recovery School District were returned to OPSB in 2018.

 The headquarters of the OPSB is in the West Bank neighborhood of Algiers.

 History

 Jim Crow Era

 Like virtually all areas in the South, New Orleans had a segregated public school system for most of its early history, as government officials (who were all White, due to Black disfranchisement) did not want their children in the same schools as Black children.

 In 1960, the schools were integrated, which caused a national scandal and crisis.
 Katy Reckdahl of The Times Picayune wrote that at the time, "outside observers expressed shock that desegregation provoked such strife in heterogeneous, easy-going New Orleans."